Migration Payment Traffic Switzerland

 The new inpayment slip was to be introduced in mid-2018, but this timeplan can no longer be maintained.
 What is going to happen now?

-The publishing of the new roadmap is planned for April 2017.
+The publishing of the new roadmap is planned for the 27 April 2017.
 However, this only affects the QR code as replacement of the payment slips.
 All other work in the areas of credit transfers, direct debits and notifications & reporting are not impacted by this and will be completed as planned by mid-2018.

 Does that mean that the migration to the ISO 20022 standard can be stopped until the new schedule for the QR code replacing the current payment slips is communicated?

 No, by no means!
 The harmonization of payment traffic is being carried out in two stages.
 The first stage is the migration to the ISO 20022 standard.
 This must take place independently from the introduction of the QR code to replace the current inpayment slips.
 It is therefore essential to continue the ISO 20022 migration.
-The second stage involves the changeover to QR code according to the new roadmap to be published in April 2017.
+The second stage involves the changeover to QR code according to the new roadmap to be published on the 27 April 2017.

 Work process and costs